 To get rid of them, spray the magnolia tree with horticultural oil.
 You can also use insecticidal soap or other biological insecticides.

-In the most severe cases, a systemic insecticide should be used several times.
+A systemic insecticide should be used several times in the most severe cases.
 If the magnolia has suffered greatly from these pests, water it once with a water-soluble fertilizer.

 Read more: What Bugs Eat Magnolia Trees?